 Now that K-drama series It’s Okay To Not Be Okay has finally wrapped up, who is feeling as misty-eyed as we are?
 While some of us have caved and rewatched the entire series, let’s just openly declare that we’d miss both leads Kim Soo-Hyun and Seo Ye-Ji and their visually-engaging presence (their chemistry can just about melt our screens, if we have to be honest).

-On that note, while you may have noticed Seo Ye-Ji's impeccable style in the series, let's take a moment to deep dive into her beauty looks.
+On that note, while you may have noticed Seo Ye-Ji’s impeccable style throughout the series, let’s take a moment to deep dive into her beauty looks.
 Her character has never faltered on the beauty front, consistently delivering talked-about beauty moments to complement her ensembles.
 Described to be egoistical and arrogant (due to her antisocial personality disorder), her character Ko Mun Yeong wields a polished appearance as a form of self-defence, from her coiffed updos to her perfectly-manicured nails.